 Here is what I do when I see an off-leash dog approaching:

 First of all, I do all I can to prevent confrontations.
-I keep the dog I am running under control the best I can, typically in a formal heel position at my left side.
+For example, I keep the dog I am running under control the best I can, typically in a formal heel position at my left side.

-I am aware of my surroundings, always subconsciously scanning yards for approaching dogs or people.
-I am always listening for people or dogs coming up behind us.
-I don’t run with headphones.
+In addition, I am aware of my surroundings, always subconsciously scanning yards for approaching dogs or people.
+I am always listening for people or dogs coming up behind us, and I don’t run with headphones.

 If I see a dog that might approach us, I slow to a walk or do a quick but relaxed “U-turn” or move to the other side of the street.
 If the other dog slowly follows us with a relaxed posture or barks but seems insecure, I just ignore the dog and slowly move away.
 I return to a run once we are about 10 yards away.

 If the dog is already charging or if he charges even as we move away, that’s when I turn to face the dog, making sure to use my body to block my own dog.
 I look the approaching dog right in the eyes with a very confident, upright posture.

 I don’t feel comfortable telling everyone to confront an approaching dog in this way.
 Most people wouldn’t know how to read the energy of an approaching dog.
 But I also know many of the people who read this blog are a lot like me and are totally capable.